mqAncientHistory/cityOfRome/PompeyEwanBlog/TPSacrificeCite.md

 46)](http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Suetonius/12Caesars/Nero*.html#46)
 tell us that within the porticos there were fourteen statues personifying the nations conquered by Rome.
-A statue of a group of muses has also recently been found in the archaeological record [@Gleason:
+A statue of a group of muses has also recently been found in the archaeological record [@Gleason :
-19; @Russell: 131], as well as a gilded bronze statue of Hercules (*fig.9*).
+19; @Russell : 131], as well as a gilded bronze statue of Hercules (*fig.9*).

 We are told by Propertius [(Prop.